 The Fund is an investment company organised as a société anonyme under the laws of the Grand-Duchy of Luxembourg and qualifies as a SICAV.
 The Fund was incorporated in Luxembourg on 19 December 2002 for an unlimited period.
 Its original Articles of Incorporation have been published in the Mémorial C, Recueil des Sociétés et Associations dated 16 January 2003.
-The Articles of Incorporation have been last amended on 24 September 2014, with publication in the Mémorial C, Recueil des Sociétés et Associations dated 21 November 2014.
+The Articles of Incorporation have been last amended on 30 June 2020.